infused-kim/kb_zmk_ps2_mouse_trackpoint_driver/README.md

 And make sure to use soldering flux (not just within the solder, but "external") as it really helps to make sure you get a good connection.

+##### Make sure to clean the solder flux <!-- omit from toc -->

+Solder flux can be conductive and cause tiny shorts that are sometimes not measurable using a multimeter, but are still affecting the circuit.

+Keep in mind that we are toggling the power in the data and clock lines on and off at a rate of 15,000 times per second to communicate with the TrackPoint.
+And flux can disrupt that process.

+This is not a theoretical issue.
+This problem has affected my TrackPoints and other people on Discord have also experienced this.
+So don't ignore this solution.

+You can solve it by cleaning both the TrackPoint PCB as well as your keyboard with isopropyl alcohol.
+It must be isopropyl even though it is a bit harder to get.
+I didn't have success with ethynol-based alcohol.

+Make sure to clean both the TrackPoint PCB, any connection points on your keyboard PCB, and also the area where you connect the keyboard controller to the PCB.

 ##### Debug using a logic analyzer <!-- omit from toc -->

 If it's still not working, then you need to look "inside the wires".